( SERVES 6 )

 |60 g||Mixed peel|

-- Combine all the ingredients - raisins, sultanas, currants, almonds, Shreddo suet, orange, lemon, apple, flour, raw sugar, eggs, salt, cinnamon, mixed spice, mixed peel, brandy, and beer.
+- Combine all the ingredients - raisins, sultanas, currants, almonds, Shreddo suet, orange, lemon, apple, flour, raw sugar, eggs, salt, cinnamon, mixed spice, mixed peel, brandy, and stout.
 Mix thoroughly.

 - Cover and refrigerate for 48 hours.